Text-It/TextItCLI/docs/PRIVACY_POLICY.md

 - **With Your Consent**: We may share your information when you give us permission to do so
 - **Service Providers**: We may share information with third-party vendors who provide services on our behalf
+- **Security Providers**: We may share security-related information with security service providers
+- **Legal Requirements**: We may share information when required by law or to protect our rights
 - **Legal Requirements**: We may disclose information if required to do so by law or in response to valid requests by public authorities
 - **Business Transfers**: If we are involved in a merger, acquisition, or sale of assets, your information may be transferred as part of that transaction
 - **Safety and Security**: We may share information to protect the safety and security of our users and the Service